Listen to this article now

 We’d love to hear from you…

-Name a celebrity that has done similar work for sustainable fashion.
+Name a celebrity that has done similar work for a better fashion industry.

 What are you doing to support sustainable fashion designers?